 How to Use Online Networking Sites to Find a Job

-When was the last time you looked at your local newspaper’s classified ads section for a job?
+When was the last time you looked at your local newspaper’s classified ads section for a job opportunity?
 The actual newspaper, not those same listings on the paper’s Web site.
 The way people search for jobs has changed tremendously over the last decade.
 It’s even gone beyond job search sites such as Monster and Career Builder.
 Many people are using online networking tools to find jobs.
 If you’re stumped about how to go about this, here are a some tips for using a few of the major social networking sites for your job hunt.

 Although it may be difficult to tell, you can do a lot more with Facebook than build a virtual farm or exert peer pressure through copied and pasted status updates in support of troops, fighting cancer, and numerous other causes.
 A lot of people decry friend lists that include acquaintances, friends of friends, or people you haven’t seen since high school, and didn’t even like back then.
 But when you’re looking for a job, the more connections you have, the better.